 Enter the 8-digit serial code to compare your temporary locked fingerprint with the factory reference image.

-As a TEP alpha tester, you‘ll be invited to perform multiple attempts to surpass the security mechanism.
+As a TEP alpha tester, you are invited to perform multiple attempts to surpass the security mechanism.

 BitBoxTep is a security packaging that significantly raises the cost of tampering during shipping or storage.

 Our solution proposes a temporary locked fingerprint consisting of spherical particles.
 The negative pressure achieved by vacuum sealing creates an elaborate design in a transparent vacuum bag.
 When the vacuum bag is opened, the spherical particles mix.
 This makes it extremely difficult to rearrange into the original design.
 You compare the reference image fingerprint taken prior to shipment with the received packaging.
 Currently, you use your eye to verify that the pattern is unchanged.
 Eventually, a mobile phone supported computer vision app will verify the images to further enhance accuracy.

 Scan the QR code to access your reference image or visit https://tep.shiftcrypto.ch to enter the 8-digit serial code in the text mask.
 Important: Check the URL carefully to make sure you are visiting the correct website.

 Shake the package to verify the particles are locked.
 A few particles within clusters may move freely in a small range.

 Compare the temporary locked fingerprints of the reference image and your packaging.
 They should match.

 Cut the vacuum bag open and pull the particle pouch away.
 The particles must mix into a loose state.
 If they are stuck to the pouch and don‘t mix, please contact email@example.com.